Why We Gather: Part I

 The word “synagogue” is taken from the word synagōgē (συναγωγή) which literally means “gathering”.
 While tradition stories vary, history suggests that the synagogue began out of necessity during the periods of captivity after the Judeans were exiled to Babylonia around 598 B.C.
 Because they no longer had access to the Temple in Jerusalem, disbursed Jews would gather for group prayer and communal worship.
 After the end of the exile some 50 years later, many but not all Jews returned to Jerusalem.
 As they migrated and settled into Palestine and throughout the Mediterranean basin they would continue meeting in this fashion.
 While the Temple continued to be the focal point of Jewish worship until its destruction in 70AD, the synagogue assembly had been firmly established in Jewish culture by the first century.
 By then it had come to have its own specialized buildings for worship.
 These are the places that Paul and Barnabas visited in Asia Minor to share the good news of the Messiah’s return during their first missionary journey recorded in Acts 13-14.

-First, each synagogue was an autonomous body which gathered each Sabbath.
-While the Pharisees were technically in control of the synagogues, their influence into the regular assembly meetings was spotty outside of Jerusalem and the major population centers.
-Even rabbinic leadership was rare.
-Instead, they were communal institutions led by elders and archisynagogoi (Greek for “heads of synagogues”) (Mark 5:22; Acts 13:15).
-The “service” itself was not performed by one person or even a group of permanently installed officers, but rather through a group of lay peers chosen by the congregation at the beginning of each assembly to perform specific parts.
+The members would gather every Sabbath.
+At that time, rabbinic leadership of a synagogue was rare.
+Instead, they were communal institutions led by a plurality of elders and archisynagogoi (Greek for “heads of synagogues”) (Mark 5:22; Acts 13:15).
+Also, the “service” itself was not performed by one person or even a group of permanently installed officers.
+Rather, it was conducted by a group of lay peers chosen by the congregation at the beginning of each assembly to perform during specific parts of the gathering.
 While it is common today for men and women to be separated in an orthodox synagogue service, evidence suggests that the women sat with their husbands and children in the 1st century.

-The purpose of the typical assembly was worship in the form of communal responsive prayers (Matt 6:5, Josephus, Life) and instruction in the form of reading and interpreting the Torah and the Prophets (Acts 15:21).
+The primary purpose of the typical assembly was worship and instruction.
+Worship was done in the form of communal responsive prayers (Matt 6:5, Josephus, Life).
 The prayers of that time were most certainly based on 19 eulogies and four benedictions which were said in a very specific order in a liturgical style.
-At some level, the gathering was a procedural necessity, since certain prayers could not be said unless at least 10 or 11 men were gathered.
-As part of the liturgy, the Shema was recited, which declared their allegiance to the Lord.
+To some degree, the gathering was a procedural necessity, since certain prayers could not be said unless at least 10 or 11 men were gathered.
+As part of this liturgy, the Shema was recited which declared their allegiance to the Lord.
 Interestingly, songs in the form of hymns were not a part of the 1st century synagogue service.
 Rather, the prayers were chanted or intoned (with the precise intonations having been handed down by tradition).

-Toward the end of the service, instruction was given through a reading from the law or the Prophets.
+Toward the end of the service, Instruction was given in the form of reading and interpreting the Torah and the Prophets (Acts 15:21).
 This part of the service was less liturgical and more “free form”.
 Any Jew could access the Ark of Scrolls and could be invited to give a reading (as we see Jesus doing in Luke 4:16-21).
 We see Paul and Barnabas taking advantage of this flexibility as they were invited to speak on various occasions from Acts 13-19.
 A “sermon” would then be given, followed by a priestly blessing.

 • In what ways could it have remained the same?